m1vaemc2/saints___sinners/about.md

 ---
-layout: page
+layout: home
-title: About
+title: SaintOrSinner
-permalink: /about/
+permalink: /SaintOrSinner/

 ---
 A simple and elegant theme for Jekyll and GitHub Pages.

 ### Features: